canaria3406/hoyolab-auto-sign/README.md

    Copy your Discord user ID and fill it in "quotes".
    If you don't want to be tagged, leave the "quotes" empty.

-7. **myDiscordName** - Please enter your customized nickname.
+7. **accountName** - Please enter your customized nickname.

-   If you leave the myDiscordID "quotes" empty, please enter your customized Discord name here.
+   Please enter your customized Discord or in-game name here.

 8. **discordWebhook** - Please enter the Discord webhook for the server channel to send notify.